-The following assessment of Sacramento County neighborhoods/areas of the community identifies and prioritizes the neighborhoods facing significant public safety risk from juvenile crime.
+The following assessment of Sacramento County neighborhoods/areas identifies and prioritizes the zip codes facing public safety risk from juvenile crime.

 Juvenile Probation Population by Residence Zip Code

 The map below provides a visual representation of the number of individuals in the juvenile justice system, according to the zip code of their last known residence.
 This data is also shown in Table 1 and includes youth in pre-adjudication, on informal probation, on formal probation and those supported by Probation under Assembly Bill (AB) 12.